-Scholars at Risk, together with Academic Refuge* project partners the University of Oslo, UNICA – Network of Universities from the Capitals of Europe, and the University of Ljubljana, have created a free massive open online course (MOOC) on academic freedom.
+Scholars at Risk, together with Academic Refuge* project partners the University of Oslo, UNICA – Network of Universities from the Capitals of Europe, and the University of Ljubljana, created a free massive open online course (MOOC) on academic freedom.
 The course, “Dangerous Questions: Why Academic Freedom Matters,” explored what academic freedom is, and why it matters not only to scholars but to all of society.
-To date, learners from more than 110 countries have signed up for the MOOC.
-The course launches April 15 on the FutureLearn platform.
+Learners from more than 120 countries enrolled in the course.

 Dr. Olga Hünler, a scholar of clinical psychology and a Philipp Schwartz Initiative Fellow of the University of Bremen in Germany, joins SAR Executive Director, Robert Quinn, as a lead educator for the course, which features interactive quizzes, discussion forums, animations, and video lectures.
 Together, Mr. Quinn and Dr. Hünler guide learners as they develop proactive strategies for promoting academic freedom and related values on campus.